-Compliance with Surface Water Quality Standards means that stormwater discharges from this facility will not cause or contribute to a violation of Water Quality Standards in the receiving water.
+Compliance with surface water quality standards means that stormwater discharges from this facility will not cause or contribute to a violation of water quality standards in the receiving water.

 Stormwater treatment systems must be fully functional for all storm situations that do not exceed the water quality design storm or the water quality design flow rate, whichever is applicable.
-A stormwater treatment system that does not fully function during a storm that exceeds the water quality design storm may not be a permit violation provided the failure is a result of the severe storm and not from lack of maintenance or improper operation.
+A stormwater treatment system that fails to function during a storm that exceeds the water quality design storm will not be a permit violation provided the failure is not as a result of and due to improper and lack of maintenance and is solely due to severe storm.